Should you worry about standing water on composite deck boards? In short, no.

 Applying deck joist flashing tape to the tops of your joists and as flashing for your ledger board before laying your deck boards:

 Even with joist tape protecting your substructure, it’s still good practice to ensure your deck remains as water-tight and in the best condition possible.
-Stay ahead of any issues with a winter deck cover and by:
+Stay ahead of any issues with a temporary winter deck enclosure and by:

 TimberTech decking is built to resist moisture damage, so standing water on composite deck boards is nothing to worry about.
 Explore our moisture-resistant deck boards for yourself by ordering up to four free samples today.